dirac-institute/sorcha/docs/support.rst

 ======================================================

 .. tip::
-   Something not working?
+   Is something not working?
 Have you checked the :ref:`troubleshooting` page to see if your problem is covered there?

 Contributions are very welcome.
 If there is a feature or functionality not yet available in ``Sorcha``, we encourage you to propose the feature or share your code with the new enhancements.